isledecomp/reccmp/docs/annotations.md

 ## Functions

 Functions can be annotated by one of the markers below.
 Each marker contains the address of the function as found in the original binaries.
-These information are then used to compare the recompiled assembly with the original assembly, resulting in an accuracy score.
+This information is then used to compare the recompiled assembly with the original assembly, resulting in an accuracy score.

 Note that functions in a given compilation unit must be ordered by their address in ascending order.